The Universal Symbol for the Intrinsic Human Value and Self-Worth

 The other type of value is the extrinsic human value.
 It is often out of our control.

 Extrinsic human value is created by others.
 For example, physically fit, attractive young human being gets a lot of extrinsic value from others.

 Our societies operate mostly based on the extrinsic value, but because it is out of our control, and is a result of luck, it is also never constant and never feels complete.

 On the other hand, intrinsic human value, the true self-worth, is something that is always there.
 It is the foundational moral ground and the basis for human dignity.

 It can complement and complete the extrinsic value when the extrinsic value is available.
 And when it's not, intrinsic human value empowers and provides the basis for the right to be, to have self-worth, and to act with confidence.

 The symbol for the Intrinsic Human Value and Self-WorthAbove is presented the symbol for the intrinsic human value which is the source of self-worth.

 To create meaning in life, humans develop storylines and believe them as the only true reality.
-Actually, these storylines are different interpretations of the reality and there can be many of them, like there are many gods and many truths.
+Actually, these storylines are different interpretations of the reality and there can be many such interpretations, like there are many gods and many truths.

-In this constructed reality, people are rated according to their social status, wealth, looks, race, nationality, religion, gender, sexual orientation, different kinds of skills and other personal external and internal characteristics.
+In such constructed reality, people are rated according to their social status, wealth, looks, race, nationality, religion, gender, sexual orientation, different kinds of skills and other personal external and internal characteristics.

 The problem here is that a lot of people are deprived of vital things – freedom, self-worth, a right to exist, things that inherently belong to every individual.